ForgeRock/Secret-Double-Passwordless-Desktop-MFA/README.md

 Integrating the Corporate Active Directory
 ------------------------------------------
 <a name="IntegratingAD"></a>
-Follow the procedure below to integrate your AD with the Octopus Management Console.
+Follow the procedure below to integrate your corporate directory with the Octopus Management Console.

+**Note**: The procedure uses an Active Directory type example.
+You can use the same procedure to integrate a ForgeRock directory type by selecting **ForgeRock** in Step 2.
+The rest of the steps are the same.

 **To integrate the corporate Active Directory:**